sebord/ComfyUI-LMCQ/README.md

 ComfyUI small node toolkit, this toolkit is mainly to update some practical small nodes, to make a contribution to the comfyui ecosystem,
 PS: "LMCQ" is the abbreviation of the team name

+## Update log 2024-12-29 (Introducing a multi-layer protection mechanism in the core code of the runtime protection system package!)
+Because the encryption and decryption node code of the previous version was displayed in plain text, it was easy for reverse engineers to crack it, thus failing to ensure the security of the model.
+Now the core encryption and decryption code uniformly introduces a multi-layer protection mechanism

+- Multi-layer protection scheme
+   - AST-level code obfuscation
+   - PyArmor basic encryption
+   - Variable name/function name obfuscation
+   - Interference code injection
+   - String obfuscation

+Now all the security node codes in the project are highly encrypted with a multi-layer protection scheme, which greatly increases the difficulty of cracking by reverse engineers, thereby ensuring the security of the model.

 ## image

 1. LmcqImageSaver: mainly provides watermarks and metadata information for the generated image files